“Great parents raise their children to value people for what they have in their hearts, not in their pockets…” ~ Luminita D. Saviuc

-In spite of the many disappointments, heartbreaks, betrayals and hurtful situations they might experience in life, and in spite of the many pains and struggles they might face as they advance through life, great parents teach their children to never give up on love.
+In spite of the many disappointments, heartbreaks, betrayals, and hurtful situations they might experience in life.
+And in spite of the many pains and struggles they might face as years go by, great parents teach their children to never give up on love.

-9. They don’t educate their children to be rich, but rather to be happy.
+9. They educate their children to be happy.

 “When I was 5 years old, my mother always told me that happiness was the key to life.
 When I went to school, they asked me what I wanted to be when I grew up.
 I wrote down ‘happy’.
 They told me I didn’t understand the assignment, and I told them they didn’t understand life.” ~ John Lennon

 10. They inspire their children to treat all living beings with respect, love, and compassion.

 Through their wise words and living examples, they teach their children to treat all living beings with respect, love, kindness, and compassion.
 And they help them understand that just as their parents are worthy of their love and affection, so is the whole world.